madisonmarkel/DU_Homework/Storefront/README.md

 --------------------------------------------------------------------------------------------------------

 <h2>Using the App:</h2>
 <p>The application pulls from (and pushes to) a MySQL database.
-The user interface is built through Inquirer that interacts with the database through connection.query.</p>
+The user interface is built through Inquirer that interacts with the database through connection.query.
+Inquirer prompts the user for a response through a list of choices, so the user does not need to know commands to use the application.</p>

 <h3>Customer View</h3>
 <p>Customers' functuality is limited to viewing and purchasing:</p>